Get the urgent care you need in 15 minutes or less, usually, with three virtual visits at no additional cost to you.

 Examples of benefits you may find with our gold plans:

-Well, really, almost anyone can get covered on the Health Insurance Marketplace (we like to refer to it as the ‘Exchange’).
+Well, really, almost anyone can get covered with an Affordable Care Act (ACA) plan on the Health Insurance Marketplace, otherwise known as the Exchange.).
 To be eligible you must live in the US, be a US citizen or national and cannot be incarcerated.
 However, if you qualify for Medicare or Medicaid – those options may be a better fit for you.
 And if you have insurance options through your employer, it’s really up to you to decide between that coverage or the plans offered on the Exchange.

 The prices depend on the plan you choose.
 To get a quote on your costs, you’ll need to provide some basic info on your income, where you live, your age and the number of people in your household.
 Then you can work with some real numbers (you may also qualify for subsidies, which typically reduce your costs).
 What are subsidies?
 See the next answer.

 Subsidies reduce the cost of your coverage.
-When you go through the process of enrolling, you’ll give an estimate of your income for next year and then find out what subsidies you may qualify for (or give us a call and we can walk you through it).
+You may qualify for a subsidy that can lower your overall insurance premiums.
+When you go through our shopping and enrollment process, you’ll give us an estimate of your income for next year and we’ll give you a quote that outlines what level of subsidy you may qualify for.
+Still have questions?
+Give us a call and we can walk you through it.

 The American Rescue Plan Act of 2021 (ARP), signed into law by President Biden on March 11, 2021, is designed to ensure more affordable coverage options are available for more people.